vietanhdev/llama-assistant/README.md

 This assistant can run offline on your local machine, and it respects your privacy by not sending any data to external servers.

+**NOTE: This branch causes a crash on macOS, when loading both mlx and llamaCPP.**

 ![Screenshot](https://raw.githubusercontent.com/vietanhdev/llama-assistant/refs/heads/main/screenshot.png)

 <img width="682" alt="settings" src="https://github.com/user-attachments/assets/58093a7b-95f3-435a-8c7a-013cba946332">